 Watching the three tiers of Kuang Si leading to a 50-meter drop into spectacular azure pools before flowing downstream and a staggering series of emerald pools makes it a fascinating scene, and ideal for a photography location.
 For photographers, it is particularly scenic when you capture the large waterfall cascading down against the dramatic surrounding lush tropical jungle in the background.
 For those in need of a respite from the city’s bustle and hustle, it is refreshing to dip in the cool blue pool at the bottom.

-For nature lovers and wildlife explorers, it is amazing to visit a bear conservation center inside the gate, where you can get some information about the abuse that the Asian black bears face.
+If you are nature lovers and wildlife explorers, it is amazing to visit a bear conservation center inside the gate, where you can get some information about the abuse that the Asian black bears face.
 For more adventurous travelers, it is great to hike to the top where you can admire breathtaking views and enjoy some more natural pools.
 Steep trails require proper footwear and are not for children.

 It best experienced in the morning before it becomes too busy, but also fascinating when people have fun jumping in and out of the emerald water – regard it as a people-watching spot.